SalesConnection/Caction-Support/docs/How_to_Use_Dropdown_Field_in_Job_Project_Customer.md

 <a id="section2"></a>

-9. Add more dropdown options by clicking the Enter key on your keyboard.<br>
+9. After you have input the options, press “Enter” on your keyboard to save it as an option.<br>

    <p align="center">
      <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_9.png" alt="How to Use Dropdown Field in Customer Step 9">